 Voted as Movie of the Year 2007 by Empire magazine.
 It is Paul Greengrass's second work in a consecutive year to be voted Movie of the Year by Empire.
 His previous film, United 93 (2006) was voted as Movie of the Year 2006.

-As shown to Pam Landy on a computer screen Jason Bourne enters New York as Gilberto de Piento from Brazil.
+As shown to Pam Landy on a computer screen, Jason Bourne enters New York as Gilberto de Piento from Brazil.
 The identity's passport is briefly shown in The Bourne Identity (2002) during Jason's exploration of the deposit box in Zürich.
 But the spelling there is Gilberto do Piento.
-Furthermore: in _The Bourne Identity (2002)_ this name appears not as one of Bourne's alternate names, but as the name of the Brazilian consul who signed the passport.
+Furthermore, in The Bourne Identity (2002) this name appears not as one of Bourne's alternate names, but as the name of the Brazilian federal police chief who signed the passport.
 In that old Brazilian passport, in the 2002 film, Bourne's name appears on another page entirely and is actually listed as João do Carmo.

 In all three Bourne films there is only one explosion scene.
-In the Bourne Identity, Bourne blows up a gas tank to distract The Professor when he tries to kill Bourne.
-In the Bourne Supremacy, Bourne breaks a gas line and burns a magazine in a toaster to blow up Jarda's house after he calls for CIA backup.
-In the Bourne Ultimatum, Desh kills Daniels by blowing up his car which almost kills Bourne.
+In The Bourne Identity (2002), Bourne blows up a gas tank to distract The Professor when he tries to kill Bourne.
+In The Bourne Supremacy (2004), Bourne breaks a gas line and burns a magazine in a toaster to blow up Jarda's house after he calls for CIA backup.
+In this film, Desh kills Daniels by blowing up his car which almost kills Bourne.
+There is another minor explosion in the chase scene where Jason Bourne is chasing Desh and Nicky.
+He throws an aerosol can into a fire to create a distraction.

 When the CIA hacks into Simon Ross' Guardian e-mail, finding a round-trip ticket to Turin, the e-mail is presented as being sent from firstname.lastname@example.org - Adrian Spanna worked as a second unit video assist operator on the film.